Featured

 Let’s get clear on “champion”

 If you only have one champion in your transformation deals, you’re screwed.
-I see this peddled on LinkedIn every day: “You need to rely on a champion to get the deal over the line.”
+I see this peddled on LinkedIn every day: “You need to rely on a champion to get the deal over the line.

 You need multiple champions if you want your initiative to be taken seriously and your complex deal to land with a Fortune 500 company.

 But you do need just one “Mobilizer.”
-They are the champion of all champions.

 I was handed the book The Challenger Customer when I started my first Strategic Account role with LivePerson in 2018.